ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day06/README.md

 The reading phase is similar to Day 4.
 We can track the state of each **group** being processed by using a boolean flag `hasAnswers` (initially set to `false`).
 We read the input file *line by line*, processing one group at a time.

 For each new person found, we increment `passengerCount`, store the raw text line containing their answers, and process their answers.
 When processing a person's answers, we update `answersCount` by processing each answer `ch` found.
-To do this, we can use `answersCount[c]++`:
+To do this, we can use `answersCount[ch]++`:
  - if the answer `ch` is already in the map, we simply increment its relative frequency.
  - if the answer `ch` was not present in the group, we **insert** it with a frequency of 1.